-- (b) a body corporate, a fine not exceeding \$30 000. - (3) Subregulation (1)(b) and (d) do not apply if glove bags are used in the Class A asbestos removal work. - (4) The licensed removalist must not dismantle an enclosure for a friable asbestos removal area until the removalist receives results of air monitoring, showing that the recorded respirable asbestos fibre level within the enclosure is below 0.01 fibres/ml, from - (a) if the friable asbestos is removed from residential premises, the licensed asbestos assessor who undertook the air monitoring; or - (b) in any other case, the person who commissioned the Class A asbestos removal work.
+- (b) a body corporate, a fine not exceeding \$30 000. - (3) Subregulation (1)(b) and (d) do not apply if glove bags are used in the Class A asbestos removal work. - The licensed removalist must not dismantle an (4) enclosure for a friable asbestos removal area until the removalist receives results of air monitoring, showing that the recorded respirable asbestos fibre level within the enclosure is below 0.01 fibres/ml. from - - if the friable asbestos is removed from (a) residential premises, licensed the asbestos assessor who undertook the air monitoring; or - in any other case, the person who (b) commissioned the Class A asbestos removal work.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (5) The licensed removalist must ensure that an enclosure for a friable asbestos removal area is dismantled in a way that, so far as is reasonably practicable, eliminates the release of respirable asbestos fibres.
+- an individual, (a) a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - The licensed removalist must ensure that an (5) enclosure for a friable asbestos removal area is dismantled in a way that, so far as is reasonably practicable, eliminates the release of respirable asbestos fibres.